-Effective Spring 2025 all classes, undergraduate and graduate, will use this new system to post all syllabi and curriculum vitae.
+Effective Spring 2025 undergraduate and 5000 level classes, will use this new system to post all syllabi and curriculum vitae.

 - The existing HB2504 web page will no longer be used